Scotty Moore: Mid-1960s-1980s

+1990s-2009

+In 1992, he collaborated with Carl Perkins on the album 706 ReUnion: A Sentimental Journey, which was released on Moore's label, Belle Meade Records.
+In August 1992, he made his first live performance since 1968, performing with Carl Perkins at Ellis Auditorium for a "Good Rockin' Tonight" show alongside Fontana, the Jordanaires, James Burton, the Sun Rhythm Section, and Ronnie McDowell.
+They later took this show format on a small tour of England.

+In 1993, Moore, Fontana, and Carl Perkins performed at a telethon in Jackson, TN.
+Later that year, semi-retired Moore met and recorded with Lee Rocker (of the Stray Cats), Rocker's guitarist Mike Eldred, and their band Big Blue for their first album.
+Moore and Fontana also toured Europe with vocalist Bloomer Jenson, organized by the Elvis Presley fan club "It's Elvis Time".
+In 1994, Moore, Fontana, and Carl Perkins performed at the Jackson telethon again and were joined by McDowell.

+In 1997, Moore and Fontana reunited to record the album All the King's Men, featuring guest appearances from the Bill Black Combo, Keith Richards and Ronnie Wood of The Rolling Stones, Jeff Beck, Levon Helm and Jim Weider of The Band, Rick Neilsen of Cheap Trick, and others.
+In April 1999, Moore and Fontana toured the UK.

+In 2001, Moore and Fontana recorded a version of "That's All Right" with Paul McCartney for the documentary Good Rockin' Tonight: The Legacy of Sun Records.

 Style and influence

 Moore's playing on his Gibson with his unique finger-picking style using a thumbpick, as on the Sun and early RCA Victor recordings, represented a move of the Chet Atkins style into a more rockabilly mode.

 Of Presley's first single "That's All Right," the critic Dave Marsh wrote that "Moore's guitar—especially the solo—toughens the song up and forces it to rock."
 Though Marsh credits Presley with introducing "the vocal stutter" on "Baby Let's Play House," Marsh states, "Other than that, it's guitarist Scotty Moore's show and he sets a few precedents of his own."
 Of the other Sun recordings, Marsh cited the "urgent Scotty Moore guitar lick" as a standout element of "Mystery Train," while "Good Rockin' Tonight" displays his "stinging guitar."

 In Marsh's description, the teamwork of Moore and other musicians turned the 1957 single and movie title song "Jailhouse Rock" into an "enduring smash for at least three reasons: the great walking bass, Scotty Moore's invention of power chording, and D.J.
 Fontana's drumming, which is halfway between strip joint rhumba and the perfect New Orleans shuffle."